Home | Carnegie Learning

 Learn More in the Support and Sample Centers

-“A Sort of Sorts” is just one example of how the Texas Math Solution’s collaborative classrooms support acquisition of the TEKS process standards.
+“A Sort of Sorts” is just one example of how the Texas Math Solution’s collaborative classrooms support acquisition of the TEKS math process standards.

 Are you ready to help your students develop the 21st-century skills they need to become critical thinkers, collaborators, and problem solvers?
 Check out the Texas Math Solution’s TEA-approved materials and get in touch—we can’t wait to continue the conversation!